 Promotes total access, full participation and equal opportunity for people with disabilities of all ages in all aspects of life.
 It seeks to accomplish this mission through a multi-faceted approach that includes systemic change, education and training, advocacy and direct services.
 The Mayor's Office for People with Disabilities works to meet the diverse needs of the more than 600,000 individuals with disabilities who live and work in Chicago.
 MOPD's goal is to make Chicago the most accessible city in the nation.
 For more information, visit https://www.cityofchicago.org/city/en/depts/mopd.html

-*This information is from an external source (National Disability Institute).
+(i)Source/Reference: National Disability Institute.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.